niuyong1905/niuyong1905.github.io/content/authors/wanglinhao/_index.md

 ---
 # Display name
-title: Ying Wang
+title: Linhao Wang

 # Name pronunciation (optional)
-name_pronunciation: 王莹
+name_pronunciation: 王林豪

 last_name: wang
 authors:
-  - wangying
+  - wanglinhao
 # Is this the primary user of the site?
 superuser: false